aub-mind/arabert/README.md

 `araBERT_(Updated_Demo_TF).ipynb` is a demo using the AJGT dataset using TensorFlow Estimators (GPU and TPU compatible).

 `AraBERT_PyTorch_Demo.ipynb` is a demo using the AJGT dataset using HuggingFace's Transformers API for PyTorch (GPU compatible)

+`AraBERT_with_fast_bert.ipynb` is a demo using the AJGT dataset with Fast-Bert library

+`AraBert_output_Embeddings_PyTorch.ipynb` is a demo on how to extract word embeddings fro sentences using the Transformers Library

 `AraBERT_Text_Classification_with_HF_Trainer_Pytorch_GPU.ipynb` is a demo using the AJGT dataset using HuggingFace's Trainer API for PyTorch (GPU compatible) Note: TPU compatibility should be enabled in the `TrainingArguments` but not tested yet